sarfata/sarfata.github.com/_posts/2012-06-10-growing-ideas.md

 ![C-Light first website](/img/clight-web-v1.png)

-We used the same techniques that I had used for [my-website][my own website] and put a [tbideas][webpage] up on which we described the product.
+We used the same techniques that I had used for [my own website][my-website] and put a [webpage][tbideas] up on which we described the product.
 To do that, we had to give it a name, choose the most important features, get rid of the others and do some copywriting to build the content.

 In order to measure interest we added a Pre-Order button and a link to a Mailchimp form to subscribe to a mailing list.
 A few lines of Google Analytics JavaScript would let us know how many people came and where they came from.